AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoordSystem.rst

 spot.

-To get around this, OFX allows parameters to be flagged as *normalised*, which is a resolution independant method of representing spatial coordinates.
+To get around this, OFX allows parameters to be flagged as *normalised*, which is a resolution independent method of representing spatial coordinates.
 In this coordinate system, a point expressed as (0.5, 0.5) will appear in the centre of the screen, always.